Thor110/Expanded-Galaxy-Main/README.md

 Scripts Left To Decompile - scripts that haven't been decompiled yet exist here.

+Texture Overhaul - the beginnings of a set of lists that will eventually be used as a basis for working on a texture overhaul for the project.

 # Files
 .gitattributes - the gitattributes file.